 Racial Justice SwatTalks Series

-Inspired by the work of President Valerie Smith through the President’s Fund for Racial Justice, this special series features alumni working in several fields, including art, journalism, law, education, and reproductive justice.
-Conversations will focus on racial identity, representation, access to resources, and the structural changes and solutions necessary to moving forward.
+Inspired by the work of President Valerie Smith through the President’s Fund for Racial Justice, this 2020–21 academic year series featured alumni working in several fields, including art, journalism, law, education, and reproductive justice.
+Conversations focused on racial identity, representation, access to resources, and the structural changes and solutions necessary to moving forward.

 Recorded Racial Justice SwatTalks

 Shreena Gandhi ’01, professor of the religious studies department at Michigan State University and Cheryl Sanders ’74, professor of Christian ethics at Howard University and senior pastor of the Third Street Church of God in Washington, D.C., discuss why an understanding of structural white supremacy is required to understand religion in America; the appropriation of minority cultures and religions; and the contradiction of a Christianity that finds salvation in the Cross but consents to the suffering of racial injustice.

 What is the impact of experiences of racial profiling, surveillance, and deportation on immigrant well-being?
 As life expectancy in rural white communities declines, what are the differences in communities' beliefs about our rights and freedom, and which health policies they will embrace?
 Dr. Carolyn Rouse '87, professor and chair of the Department of Anthropology at Princeton University, and Dr. Maria-Elena De Trinidad Young '04, assistant professor of public health at the University of California, Merced, answer these questions and offer insights from their fieldwork and research.

 “Unlearning our Learning: Challenges, Change, & Future Directions for Equity and Justice in Education”